 Seed germination is one of the most important processes when growing cannabis.
 Germination begins when the seeds absorb the water that is applied to them for the explosion of the embryo that is inside them.

 Once the embryo releases the first root, the cannabis seed can be placed in the substrate or in the medium used to grow.
-That is, germination is the process by which cannabis goes from seed to seedling.
+Germination is the process by which cannabis goes from seed to seedling.

 Caring for Young Seedlings

-When marijuana plants reach the seedling phase, you will see how the plant begins to produce the first leaves, showing a momentary maturation when it reaches between 5 and 7 leaves to continue its development in the vegetative stage.
+When marijuana plants reach the seedling phase, you will see the plant begin to produce its first leaves, showing a momentary maturation when it reaches between 5 and 7 leaves to continue its development in the vegetative stage.

 Cannabis specimens are considered seedlings when they begin to develop the first fan-like leaves and when they have already developed all those leaves, it means that said time has passed.
 During this period, the seedlings do not require much water, so avoid overwatering to avoid damaging the roots.